 2006 : Got my MSc in Electrical & Computer Engineering and I got my first job in I.T, as a system administrator.

 From time to time I had to build some sites for my employer using a CMS or dig into the code of open source forums to fix bugs or make some custom extensions.
 Gradually, I started leaning more to software development than system administration.

 2009 : My first contact with MVC frameworks.

 It was the Yii framework.
 It was the first version of Yii and the code was not very welcoming for newcomers like me but the MVC concept was very intriguing.

 2010 : My first real job as a web developer.

 Started to become familiar with the 3-tier architecture of a web application.

 2011 : Met CodeIgniter and loved it!

-2013 : First steps in Agile Development as a seasoned contractor using the ICONIX methodology.
+2013 : Doing my first steps in Agile Development through the ICONIX methodology.